How to Build a Volcano

 Rhett (age 5) created a volcanic mountain of dirt burying the bottle.
 If your helper is a small child, I suggest replacing the bottle cap during this process so that dirt doesn’t become part of your eventual lava.

-It is pretty awesome to discover what happens when vinegar and baking soda hang out together.
+It is pretty awesome to discover what happens when vinegar and baking soda react.

 Anything involving volcanoes is always popular.